Welcome to today's edition of the Rush 24-7 podcast.

 His argument, Islamic Sharia law permits jihad against occupiers of Muslim lands.

-So jihad's legal.
+So Jihad's legal.

-Uh couldn't convict these guys for acts of terrorism because it's legal.
+Couldn't convict these guys for acts of terrorism because it's legal.

 It is just hard to comprehend all this today.

-I but I will, folks, I'll make sense of it.
+I'll make sense of it.

-Half my brain tied behind my back just to make it fair, Rush Limbaugh.
+Half my brain tied behind my back just to make it fair.

 Causing grief and panic on the left.

-Daily and the EIB network.
+Daily on the EIB network.

-I uh I remember the Bush doctrine.
+I remember the Bush doctrine.

-And the question now is what has become of the Bush doctrine.
+And the question now is what has become of the Bush doctrine?

 It's obviously changed.

-It's it's it's uh uh become something else.
+It's become something else.

-Uh mention it uh quite frequently.
+I understand that, mention it quite frequently.

-But these people who offer nothing but defeatism, and I mean the media, the Democrats and so forth, uh, they clutter the truth with idiotic arguments and theories, and they're all aimed at defeat.
+But these people who offer nothing but defeatism, and I mean the media, the Democrats and so forth, they clutter the truth with idiotic arguments and theories, and they're all aimed at defeat.

 They're all aimed at blaming America.

-Uh and they think defeat is uh inevitable, and some of them even think it's something we deserve.
+And some of them even think it's something we deserve.

 And I don't buy any of that, which is why all of this stuff today appears so surreal to me.

-We can do that, and we can we can you know nibble away at the margins, so to speak, but we must be resolved to destroy its head, and it's clear that we're not.
+We can nibble away at the margins, so to speak, but we must be resolved to destroy its head.

 And I thought that we were.

-I thought that was um that was the mission.
+I thought that was the mission.

 The intellectually bankrupt among us, they see defeat and hopelessness at every turn, just as they viewed the expansion of the Soviet Union and communism as inevitable.

-They didn't think there was anything we could do about that except appease and hopefully uh find some way of getting along.
+They didn't think there was anything we could do about that except appease and hopefully find some way of getting along.

-And along came Ronald Reagan, he said, hell with that.
+And along came Ronald Reagan.

 We can defeat the Soviet Union and stop the advance of communism that occurred under Jimmy Carter.

-Um, and he set out to do it and accomplished it.
+And he set out to do it and accomplished it.

-Well, we got to we can only do this with law enforcement.
+You know, the whole Clinton administration argued, well, we can only do this with law enforcement.

 And that really worked in the 90s, didn't it?

-Dealing with terrorism, and some people are pointing to this London business and saying, see, there wasn't a military operation there.
+And some people are pointing to this London business and saying, see, there wasn't a military operation there.

 This was just good old-fashioned police work.